MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Decoding text in zone files {#decoding}

-In order to represent lists of values in zone files, this specification uses an extended version of the `<character-string>` decoding algorithm described in Section 5.1 of {{RFC1035}}.
-The algorithm used here is identical except for the use of "," as a delimiter.
-When "," is not escaped by a preceding "\\", it separates values in the output, which is a list.
-We refer to this modified procedure as "value-list decoding".
+DNS zone files are capable of representing arbitrary octet sequences in basic ASCII text, using various delimiters and encodings.
+The algorithm for decoding these character-strings is defined in Section 5.1 of {{RFC1035}}.
 Here we summarize the allowed input to that algorithm, using ABNF:

     ; non-special is VCHAR minus DQUOTE, ";", "(", ")", and "\".